setris/notes/git_memo.md

 ### Delete a branch

-If the branch has already been merged into your mainline branch
+If the branch has already been merged into your mainline branch:

     git branch -d branch-name

-Otherwise
+Otherwise:

     git branch -D branch-name